 Dr. Stockton was awarded the 2004 Texas Counseling Association Layperson Exemplary Service Award from counselors from the public school and private practice sectors throughout the state of Texas.
 He was named as the Educator of the Month for Texas School Business in March 2005.
 In March of 2007, Dr. Stockton was honored by Interfaith of The Woodlands at the annual Five Who Share banquet for his impact in the field of education.
 Dr. Stockton was named the Education Service Center Region VI Superintendent of the Year in 2007, Texas Superintendent of the Year Finalist in 2007, and South Montgomery County Woodlands Chamber of Commerce Citizen of the Year in 2008.
-He was selected to be the Grand Marshall of the 2007 Conroe Black History Month Parade, the 2008 Kiwanis Club of Conroe Children’s Christmas Parade, and the 2009 Fourth of July South County Celebration Parade.
+He was selected to be the Grand Marshall of the 2007 Conroe Black History Month Parade, the 2008 and 2017 Kiwanis Club of Conroe Children’s Christmas Parade, and the 2009 Fourth of July South County Celebration Parade.

 He received the 2013 Drum Major Award at the 24th Annual Dr. Martin Luther King, Jr. Commemorative Celebration in The Woodlands.
 The title of the award is derived from a sermon given by Dr. King in February, 1968, in which he referred to a 20th century notion of greatness – the innate human need for recognition, the desire for distinction – calling this impulse the Drum Major instinct.
 The Drum Major Award is an honor given annually to an outstanding individual in Montgomery County whose life or work best exemplifies the ideals of being a “Drum Major.”

 In 2014, Dr. Stockton was honored by Texas A&M University College of Education and Human Development as an Outstanding Alumnus at the College Awards Celebration.
 The College of Education and Human Development recognizes former students who have distinguished themselves in their field by contributing to Texas and the nation as evidenced by their leadership.
-In 2015, Dr. Stockton was named an honorary alumnus of Leadership Montgomery County for his dedication to helping cultivate the future leaders of Montgomery County.

 Under Dr. Stockton’s leadership, Conroe ISD is the largest school district to ever be named Exemplary by the Texas Education Agency.
-Conroe ISD is one of only three districts to be recognized with the highest rating six years in a row for high academic achievement while maintaining cost-effective operations.
+Conroe ISD is one of only three districts to be recognized with the highest rating eight years in a row for high academic achievement while maintaining cost-effective operations.
 Conroe ISD has also received the highest recognition for transparency from the Texas Comptroller of Public Accounts seven years in a row.
 In 2015, the District was selected by the Educational Results Partnership (ERP) and the Institute for Productivity in Education (IPE) as one of nine public school districts in Texas to receive the title of Honor Roll District.

 Dr. Stockton received his bachelor’s and master’s degrees from Purdue University.
-He obtained his Mid-Management Certification from Sam Houston State University and his Doctorate of Education in Administration from Texas A&M University.
+He obtained his Mid- Management Certification from Sam Houston State University and his Doctorate of Education in Administration from Texas A&M University.
 He and his wife, Kara, a retired Conroe ISD teacher, have a daughter, Brooke, who is a Conroe ISD and Texas A&M University graduate.
 He and Kara are members at West Conroe Baptist Church.